 With managed cloud hosting, you still get the benefits of the cloud.
 But you need not worry about server security and maintenance.

 Different companies offer managed cloud hosting services in different ways.
-But the common factor is, they all work on top cloud infrastructure.
+Some are built on top of other cloud infrastructure providers like AWS and Google Cloud.
+Whereas some others use their own server infrastructure.

 ServerPilot is another one, which is a bit different.
 You can connect any VPS with it, be it cloud or not.